datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   but disables early open and thus may be less efficient when compaction is configured to produce very large sstables.
   The default value is `true`.
-* `reshard_major_compactions` If true, major compaction requiests will generate one single compaction operation over all sstables in the arena (potentially parallelized as a result of `parallelize_output_shards`).
-If false, major compactions will proceed as independent operations for any non-overlapping sets of sstables.
-The latter increases parallelism but means that any preexisting splitting boundaries will remain in force after such a compaction and thus often will not restructure data according to changed compaction parameters.
-  The default value is unset, which sets the option to the value of `parallelize_output_shards` to split the input into independent sets only when we don't have another method of providing parallelism.
 * `expired_sstable_check_frequency_seconds` Determines how often to check for expired SSTables.
   The default value is 10 minutes.
 * `num_shards` Specifying this switches the strategy to UCS V1 mode, where the number of shards is fixed, but a